6 Music Scholarships That Can Help Musicians Pay for College

 The BMI Foundation is dedicated to encouraging the creation, performance, and study of music.
 Throughout the year, the Foundation administers a number of competitions for awards, scholarships, internships, and commissions.
 They're available to a wide range of students and musicians and include the BMI Future Jazz Master Scholarship, Lionel Newman Conducting Scholarship, and the Nashville Songwriting Scholarship.
 Panels made up of some of the world's most distinguished artists and musicians select the final recipients.

 The Bel Canto Opera Scholarship is an annual competition for young opera singers, and the winners receive funds intended to help them toward careers in opera.
 Applicants must be U.S. citizens between the ages of 21 and 33 who are actively pursuing careers in opera performance.
 The amount and number of awards vary each year based on the number and quality of applicants.
 The foundation is committed to bel canto, or "beautiful singing," and wants to ensure that future generations can enjoy live opera performances.

 The Young Musicians Foundation provides access to exceptional music education and experiences that strengthen communities in the Los Angeles area through social, cultural, and intellectual engagement.
 Music scholarships featured on their website include the David Weiss Scholarship Program and the Rafael Méndez Student Scholarships.
 The first one offers needs-based awards to young musicians in Southern California, and the second offers financial support to students ages 8 to 17 who participate in the organization's Neighborhood Orchestra after-school program.

-Percussion maker Kerope Zildjian offers this annual scholarship to percussionists around the world who are enrolled in undergraduate music studies.
+Percussion maker Kerope Zildjian offers an annual scholarship to percussionists around the world who are enrolled in undergraduate music studies.
 Each year, one recipient receives money toward college tuition, a travel allowance to visit Zildjian headquarters in Norwell, Mass., and a variety of cymbals made by Zildjian.
 In addition to an application, students must send specific recorded performances and a resume to apply.